-Note 16/2023-OSCE
+Note 17/2024-OSCE

-The Permanent Mission of Switzerland to the Organisation for Security and Co-operation in Europe (OSCE), the United Nations and other International Organizations in Vienna presents its compliments to all Permanent Missions and Delegations to the OSCE in Vienna and to the Conflict Prevention Centre and has the honour, with reference to the FSC.DEC/7/04 to enclose the following information:
+The Permanent Mission of Switzerland to the Organisation for Security and Co-operation in Europe (OSCE), the United Nations and the International Organizations in Vienna presents its compliments to all Permanent Missions/Delegations of Participating States to the OSCE Forum for Security Co-operation in Vienna and to the Secretariat of the Conflict Prevention Centre and has the honour, with reference to the FSC.DEC/7/04 to enclose the following information:

-OSCE / Questionnaire on ANTI-PERSONNEL MINES and Questionnaire on EXPLOSIVE REMNANTS OF WAR for the calendar year 2022 (incl. two annexes)
+OSCE / Questionnaire on ANTI-PERSONNEL MINES and Questionnaire on EXPLOSIVE REMNANTS OF WAR for the calendar year 2023 (incl. two annexes)

-The Permanent Mission of Switzerland to the Organisation for Security and Co-operation in Europe (OSCE), the United Nations and other International Organizations in Vienna avails itself of this opportunity to renew to all Permanent Missions and Delegations to the OSCE in Vienna and to the Conflict Prevention Centre the assurance of its highest consideration.
+The Permanent Mission of Switzerland to the Organisation for Security and Co-operation in Europe (OSCE), the United Nations and the International Organizations in Vienna avails itself of this opportunity to renew to all other Permanent Mission/Delegations of Participating States to the OSCE Forum for Security Co-operation in Vienna and to the Secretariat of the Conflict Prevention Centre the assurance of its highest consideration.

-Vienna, 31 May 2023
+Vienna, 31 May 2024